codeztech-atique/Football-Team-API/readme.md

 Note -

-No need to run the application - Use this Endpoint - In order to get all the api details
+No need to run the application - Use this Endpoint from Postman - In order to check the API response

 https://49b15o38rg.execute-api.ap-south-1.amazonaws.com/production